Data Wrangling Basics

 Summary

-• You selected and filtered data
+• selected and filtered data

-• You created derived features
+• created petal_area

-• You grouped and aggregated values
+• grouped and summarized values by species

-• You reshaped data into long format
+• reshaped the table into long format